blackmagic-consult/masto-muse/README.md

 # For the Future

-This is barely a proof of concept, and many things need to be fixed and added.
-I'll get around to it eventually, probably.
+---This is barely a proof of concept, and many things need to be fixed and added.
+I'll get around to it eventually, probably.---

 1. auth.py needs to be streamlined.
 Does each instance need a seperate application cred?
 I do not know, so I leave users to generate one.
 This is probably a gross practice, but can't be sure.